Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Formulation

+A different type of constraint on action patterns arises from (extended) traces that start at or reach the same state:

-\begin{definition}[Fork patterns] Two patterns $a[t]$ and $b[t']$ in $B_f$ express a \emph{fork} in a set of extended traces $T$ if actions $a(o_1)$ and $b(o_2)$ in $A_f(o)$ appear in two traces $\tau_1$ and $\tau_2$ respectively, that diverge from (resp. converge to) the same state, and no other action in $A_f(o)$ appears between the common state and each of the actions (resp. between each of the actions and the common state). \end{definition}
+\begin{definition}[Fork patterns] Two patterns $a[t]$ and $b[t']$ in $B_f$ express a \emph{fork} in a set of extended traces $T$ if actions $a(o_1)$ and $b(o_2)$ in $A_f(o)$ appear in traces $\tau_1$ and $\tau_2$ respectively, that diverge from (resp. converge to) the same state, and no other action in $A_f(o)$ appears between the common state and each of the actions (resp. between each of the actions and the common state). \end{definition}

-If the patterns $a[t]$ and $b[t']$ in $B_f$ express a \emph{fork} in $T$ arising from a state $s$ or converging to a state $s'$, they will have the same $f(o)$ precondition in $s$ or the same $f(o)$ effect in $s'$, and in either case, they must have the same sign.
-As a a result, the set of \emph{patterns constraints} $C_f(T)$ that follow from a set of traces $T$ is:
+If the action patterns $a[t]$ and $b[t']$ in $B_f$ express a \emph{fork} in $T$ arising from a state $s$ or converging to a state $s'$, they will have the same $f(o)$ precondition in $s$ or the same $f(o)$ effect in $s'$, and in either case, {they must have the same sign.}

+The set of constraints resulting from a set of plain or extended traces is the following: